Golfing in Scotland

 Every year I try to plan at least one trip somewhere in the world and go play and study great golf.
-I find it's a good way to go explore the many different types of golf courses that exist in the world and add to my "idea bank" for future golf projects.
+I find it's a good way to go explore the many different types of golf courses that exist in the world and add to the "idea bank" for future golf projects.
 I also find it very useful when designing or shaping golf holes, especially when "stuck", to pull ideas from various golf holes I have seen/played elsewhere.

-Luckily for me, fellow industry colleague Josh McFadden had a turn-key trip to Scotland all planned and organized.
+Luckily for me, fellow Canadian shaper Josh McFadden had a turn-key trip to Scotland all planned and organized.
 His travel partner backed out last minute and he was looking for someone to fill in -- twist my rubber arm!
 After the initial phone call from Josh, and after seeing the line-up of courses he had on his itinerary, it took no time at all to book my flight and meet him over there.

 As an added bonus, Josh had worked a season on the turf crew at St. Andrews and had many industry friends and contacts in that part of the world - one of which was Director of Greenkeeping at St. Andrews, Gordon Moir.
-Gordon was kind enough to open his doors and let us stay at his house for a few nights while we played The Old Course et al., and of course a few times out on the town.
+Gordon was kind enough to open his doors and let us stay at his house for a few nights while we played The Old Course et al., and of course, a few evenings out on the town.

 After a couple of days playing and acclimatizing in St. Andrews, it was off to the races as we had a serious itinerary of golf ahead of us....
 St. Andrews (as many as possible) - Trump International Links - Fraserburgh - Moray Old - Nairn - Castle Stuart - Tain - Royal Dornoch - Brora - Machrihanish - Prestwick - Western Gailes - Elie